trifectatechfoundation/sudo-rs/README.md

 Sudo-rs is written in Rust.
 We currently only support the latest stable compiler toolchain.
 To get a recent compiler toolchain we recommend using [rustup].
-To build sudo-rs run
+To build sudo-rs, install the dependencies (listed below with their names in Debian repositories):

++ clang (clang)
++ libclang development libraries (libclang-dev)
++ PAM library (libpam0g-dev)

+With dependencies installed, building sudo-rs is a simple matter of:

 ```
 cargo build --release
 ```

 This produces a binary `target/release/sudo`.
-However this binary must have the setuid flag set and must be owned by the root user in order to provide any useful functionality.
+However, this binary must have the setuid flag set and must be owned by the root user in order to provide any useful functionality.
 Because we are in such an early stage we also require an environment variable `SUDO_RS_IS_UNSTABLE` to be set, and it must have the value `I accept that my system may break unexpectedly`.
 If you are unsure about how to set this up, then the current version of sudo is not intended for you.